-The number of municipal construction activities authorized under this general permit The total number of acres disturbed for municipal construction projects Not applicable.
+The number of municipal construction activities authorized under this general permit The total number of acres disturbed for municipal Not applicable. construction projects

 Note: Though the seventh MCM is optional, implementation must be requested on the NOI or on a NOC and approved by the TCEQ.